dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 ![Boulder River](/img/posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus/boulder-river.jpg)

-So I get distracted because my mind is too populated with connections to random things.
+I get distracted because my mind is too populated with connections to random things.
 If my mind were a graph and whatever I was looking at or thinking of were our current node, then on average, I would have dozens as many edges to others than a normal person.
 Several factors contribute to this: I know tons of useless trivia, I tend to examine various trivial aspects of things and I try to correlate more than the